natsukagami/gears-book/src/basic/future_await.md

 works similar to `awaitFirst`, but allows you to attach a body to handle the returned value, so the futures being raced does not have to be of the same type (as long as the handler returns the same type).

+Compared to creating more futures, `Async.select` also *guarantees* that **exactly one** of the handlers is run, so you can be more confident putting side-effects into the handlers.

 ```scala
 Async.blocking:
   val a = Future(1)